 I was suffering from a severe lack of sunshine in London, to the point I bought a place in Southern Italy.
 Fortunately, I pulled out of that purchase and found a place in Nice, instead.

 Growing up in Wisconsin, we had cold winters, but at least we had sunny days!
 I need to see the sun and Nice gets plenty of sunshine.

 Even when it’s chilly in Nice, but the sun is out, it’s a lovely place.
 The cafes turn on their heat lamps and there are wind blocks.
 You can still enjoy the lovely Nice cafe culture even when the weather is crisp.

 I love the history of Europe, in general.
 Who doesn’t?
 And living in Nice makes you appreciate it even more.
 Nice was tossed back and forth between Italy and France which adds to the intrigue of this area.
-It was a part of Italy until 1860; then it became part of France.
+It was under Italian rule until 1860; then it became part of France.

-It’s cool to hear the older folks in my neighborhood still speak a dialect that is a mix of French and Italian, and the street signs are in French and Nicois, which looks Italian.
+It’s cool to hear the older folks in my neighborhood still speak a local dialect that is a mix of French and Italian, and the street signs are in French and Nicois.

-My hometown in Wisconsin had a few beautiful, historical homes, but that doesn’t compare to the wall off my back bedroom which is around 400 years old!
-That just blows my mind… There’s an old convent behind me, and to know that my building was built onto that 100 years later, is just surreal.
+My hometown in Wisconsin had a few beautiful, historical homes, but that doesn’t compare to the 300 year old building I live in.
+That just blows my mind… There’s a 400-year-old convent behind me, and to know that my building was built onto that 100 years later, is just surreal.

 Archeological Digs in Nice